After months of toying with the idea, you’ve decided to take the plunge and start a business, dive headfirst into the LLC ownership life.

 - Identity and contact info for your registered agent

 - The names of your company’s owner/members

-While it’s not terribly difficult to draft and file your own formation documents, we find that for many of our readers, it’s worth the money to hire an online LLC formation service.
-The added convenience and peace of mind are very welcome attributes in our opinion, and it’s still much less expensive than hiring a lawyer.
+And remember, while in most states it’s not terribly difficult to draft and file your own formation documents, for many of our readers, it’s worth the money to hire an online LLC registration service.
+The added convenience and peace of mind are invaluable, and it’s still much less expensive than hiring a lawyer.